plone/plone.recipe.zope2instance/README.rst

 client-home
   Sets the clienthome for the generated instance.
   Defaults to ${buildout:directory}/var/<name of the section>.

+clear-untrusted-proxy-headers
+  This tells Waitress to remove any untrusted proxy headers ("Forwarded", "X-Forwarded-For", "X-Forwarded-By", "X-Forwarded-Host", "X-Forwarded-Port", "X-Forwarded-Proto").
+  The default in waitress 1 is false, but waitress 2 changes this to true.
+  We explicitly default to false.
+  When you set it to true, you may need to set other ``wsgi.ini`` options like ``trusted_proxy_headers`` and ``trusted_proxy``.
+  Setting those is not supported by the recipe yet.
+  Used for WSGI only, not ZServer.

 default-zpublisher-encoding
   This controls what character set is used to encode unicode data that reaches